epics-containers/bl16i/README.md

 helm chart's values file.
 See [values.yaml](beamline/values.yaml)

-This determins the Generic IOC image that is used to launch the instance.
+This defines the Generic IOC image that is used to launch the instance.

 In addition  to `values.yaml` there will be a `config` folder which will be mounted into the Generic IOC at runtime at `/epics/ioc/config``.